richardspacheco/richardspacheco/README.md

 Hi there!

-My name is Richard, I'm a front-end developer crazy about documentation and currently smitten with TypeScript.
+My name is Richard, I'm a front-end developer passionate about pixel perfect interfaces and currently smitten with TypeScript.

 - 🔭 Focused on TypeScript, React and GraphQL
 - 🌱 Currently learning more about accessibility!